January 09, 2000

 It was shortly after 9PM on that second Sunday in the new year when a single gunshot rang out from the dirt parking lot on the west side of the Best Western hotel.
 That solitary shot tragically ended the life of truck driver Roger Kelly on that cold, winter night.

-Over two decades have since passed, and although the dirt parking lot has been paved over and a car dealership now stands on the spot where this homicide occurred, Roger Kelly's family and the Lyon County Sheriff's Office have not forgotten about this tragic loss of life and the fact that Roger Kelly's murder still remains unsolved.
+Over two decades have since passed, and although the dirt parking lot has been paved over and a car dealership now stands on the spot where this murder occurred, Roger Kelly's family and the Lyon County Sheriff's Office have not forgotten about this tragic loss of life and the fact that Roger Kelly's homicide still remains unsolved.

 Photograph of the Kenworth truck Roger Kelly was driving the night of the murder